Stucco and the blind man

 Lath was cut to size with a circular saw blade, most likely by a water powered mill.

 This lath was put on in 1880 in Shepherdstown, West Virginia.
 The lath is of uniform size and thickness, indicating a modern sawmill for it's time, probably water powered.
 Shepherdstown is right on the Potomac River, so water power was in abundance.
 Steam power was avilable here, too.
 The first steamboat was invented in Shepherdstown.
 The lath was cut in two directions.
 The logs were pushed through the saw on a wheeled carriaged.
-When the carriage was retracted for the Chestertown, Maryland.
+When the carriage was retracted the lumber was dragged against the blade, forming reverse circular marks.
+An illustration of this water powered sawmill with a carriage is in the video below:

 The video below about a water powered sawmill illustrates how this carriage was used: